Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 Like equality, being homeomorphic is an **equivalence relation** (prove it): that is, $X\cong X;$ $X\cong Y$ implies $Y\cong X;$ $X\cong Y$ and $Y\cong Z$ imply $X\cong Z.$

+Homeomorphisms allow us to speak of "the" space !!!!!!!

 Here are some explicit homeomorphisms:

 EXS (ALGNS OBVIOS, R E (0,1), BURACOS)